Nico0oblr/mcwf/README.md

 Depends on eigen3 and yaml-cpp.
 You will have to create a lib and include folder and download/build them.
 Not uploading those to a git or automating the process.
 Too much hassle.

+Example for the usage of python bindings are currently the plethora of scripts just in the root folder (Most functionality is bound to python).
-Tests are currently not in a suite, just in the header tests and you can run them by calling the methods.
+Tests are currently all contained in tests.py and can be run after compiling the shared library.